poseidonos/poseidonos/doc/concepts/README.md

 # PoseidonOS Concepts
-This documents will walk you through the basic concepts and terms to understand Poseidon OS (POS) with a few illustrative examples of the network architecture and software stack.
+This document will walk you through the basic concepts and terms to understand Poseidon OS (POS) with a few illustrative examples of the network architecture and software stack.

 **[PoseidonOS](poseidonos.md)**